duyth1203/use-sync-query-params/README.md

    Initial the hook with default params.
 Automatic URL query params synchronization will happen only once on mount.

-   Changing the default params will not re-trigger the synchronization.

 2. `getParam: (key: string) => string`

    Get specific key from query params.
 Autosuggestion mapped to keys of the default params.